 The same thing goes for crypto spot trading, when you buy a cryptocurrency in the spot market it is yours to keep and you can add it to your wallet and send it out from the exchange at any time.
 The spot market gives you access to the underlying assets

-Spot trading happens on stock exchanges that have access to the real market and the actual stocks that have been issued by companies.
+Spot trading happens on stock exchanges that have access to the real market and the actual stocks that companies have issued.
 When you buy a stock in the spot market you invest in the real underlying asset and not a contract of some sort.

-Another important aspect of the spot markets is that you are only allowed to trade with your capital and there are no borrowed funds involved in this style of investing.
+Another important aspect of the spot markets is that you are only allowed to trade with your capital and no borrowed funds are involved in this investing style.
 What you deposit into your investing account is what you have access to and that’s it.

 When you search for Apple stock or Tesla stock on Google and you get the price chart you are looking at the spot market of the Apple and Tesla stock which represents the true price of both companies.
 T